 It is very hard to imagine but that 2 pound bear was born with only one pound (0.5 kg).
 The mom keeps her cubs in the den until they reach about 30 pounds (15 kg).
 The males take 8 -14 years to reach their adult size and the females reach full size around ages 5 and 6.

-Polar Bears Can Smell Their Food To Even 20 Miles Away
+- Polar Bears Can Smell Their Food Even From 20 Miles Away

 Polar bear nose is very sensitive organ that can put any dog to shame.
 A polar bear can sniff the seal up to 20 miles (32 km) away, and in the ice it can smell more than half a mile away, even if the seal is not present.